Vietnam.vn - Nền tảng quảng bá Việt Nam

 Do not burn is a 2009 historical drama film directed and written by People's Artist Dang Nhat Minh, based on the famous diary of female doctor and martyr Dang Thuy Tram.
 The film created a big buzz when it was released.

-The film delves into the profound inner life, clearly depicting the beauty of the soul and compassion of female military doctor Dang Thuy Tram (played by actress Minh Huong), which is also the spiritual beauty and fighting spirit of Vietnamese youth.
+The film explores the profound inner life, clearly depicting the beauty of the soul and compassion of female military doctor Dang Thuy Tram (played by actress Minh Huong), which is also the spiritual beauty and fighting spirit of Vietnamese youth.
 In addition, the film also shows the tolerance of the Vietnamese people, proving that love erases historical wounds.
 This is a realistic, simple film but contains great and strong national character.

 The film premiered at the 19th Fukuoka Film Festival in Japan and won the Audience Award.
 The film was released in late April 2009 in Vietnam and screened at the ASEM International Film Festival afterwards.